mamunur6286/currex/README.md

 #### Conclution.
 That's how to use Laravel Currency Exchanger package.
-This package is avaiable in packageIst websites ``.
+Thank you to use Currex.